meetnerdykat/justjspwa/README.md

 - [ ] Use service workers so users can access app offline
 - [ ] offline data persistence by way of Firestore database
 - [ ] Extras: Firebase messaging and push notifications

+## About The Manifest File

+The web app manifest file is a single json file which is going to provide information about this app to the browser.
+Things like the app name or home icon for mobile devices.
+Remember PWA's can be installed onto a mobile device just like native apps can.